patchbae/jekyll-now/_posts/Energy/18-02-06-Kinetic-Light.md

 ![The bench]({{ site.url }}/images/Energy1-8.png)

-Average voltage when using hand crank: 12 - 16V
+Average voltage when using hand crank: 12 - 16V <br>
-Average voltage when using rope: 5 - 6V
+Average voltage when using rope: 5 - 6V <br>
-Max current when using hand crank: 0.1A
+Max current when using hand crank: 0.1A <br>
-Max current when using rope: 0.032A
+Max current when using rope: 0.032A <br>

 And here's the [video](https://mail.google.com/mail/u/1/#inbox/1618f53ef20bc082?projector=1)!